Is An HSA a Good Tool for Wealth Building?2 min read • April 24, 2019

 The upshot is that when you are using 401(k)s, IRAs and regular accounts to build wealth there’s a tax bill somewhere in the process.

 HSAs: The No-Tax Alternative

 A health savings account (HSA) does 401(k)s, IRAs, and regular investment accounts one better on the tax front.
-Wealth you build in an HSA can be 100% tax free.
+The wealth you build in an HSA can be 100% tax-free.
 Forever.

-Treating an HSA like a retirement account is one of the most valuable ways to build wealth.
+Treating an HSA as a retirement account is one of the most valuable ways to build wealth.

 There will be no tax on HSA withdrawals if the money is used for a qualified medical expense.
 That makes an HSA a lot like a Roth 401(k) or Roth IRA: no tax bill when you spend the money.

 HSAs also give you an upfront tax break just like a traditional 401(k) or IRA: the money you contribute nets you a tax deduction.
 Moreover, just like all 401(k)s and IRAs, you never have a tax bill while your money remains invested inside the account.